 A side-impact crash can cause devastating bodily injuries.
 In addition to most vehicles’ limited ability to absorb a side-impact, these crashes also have the potential to cause a rollover.

-You have the right to seek guidance and legal support from a Baldwin side-impact collisions lawyer following your accident.
+You have the right to seek guidance and legal support from a Baldwin car accident lawyer following your accident.
 The team at Friedman & Simon, L.L.P. is ready to review your case and guide you on how to proceed.
 Call (516) 932-0400 to speak with a representative from our firm today.

 - The Nature of Side-Impact Collisions